C# ADO.NET ODBC tutorial

 while (DbReader.NextResult());

-Our final program can be found in CSharpODBCExample4.cs.
+Our final program is in CSharpODBCExample4.cs.